maxidiazbattan/prueba-categorizador/README.md

 1. On https://github.com/new, create a new repository
 2. In your terminal, in your home directory, clone the repo
 3. `cd` into the repository that is created and you should see all the files now.
-4. Then, connect this cloned repo to your new personal repo made in Step 1: `git remote set-url origin https://www.github.com/{your-username}/covid-dashboard.git` (be sure to change your username and remove the curly braces)
+4. Then, connect this cloned repo to your new personal repo made in Step 1: `git remote set-url origin https://www.github.com/{your-username}/categorizer.git` (be sure to change your username and remove the curly braces)
 5. Run `git push origin main` to push the local repo to remote.
-You should now see this same code in your personal `covid-dashboard` repo.
+You should now see this same code in your personal `categorizer` repo.

 ## Run Application
 1. Run command in terminal `streamlit run app.py` (or your app name)